What is SaaS Management? A Detailed Guide

 Only one-third of the companies can routinely check their corporate network and SaaS subscriptions.
 In addition, when anyone can download and use SaaS apps, it becomes difficult for the IT team to check the actual usage data.

-Lack of visibility on app usage can pose security threats to the company’s data and increase the overall expense.
-For example, two individuals can subscribe to the same SaaS tool by mistake without enterprise SaaS management.
+Insufficient visibility into app usage can lead to security threats and increase shadow IT.
+This poses risks to company data and escalates overall costs.
+For instance, multiple individuals might unintentionally subscribe to the same SaaS tool due to a lack of enterprise SaaS management.

 If your IT team lacks visibility into SaaS applications, it’ll be hard to differentiate sanctioned and unsanctioned applications.
-Poor SaaS management will lead to excess shadow IT, increased expenses, and security risks.
+Poor SaaS management will lead to excess shadow IT, increased costs, and security risks.

 Identifying redundant apps can be challenging if you don’t use SaaS management software to discover all apps and track app usage regularly.